Introduction

 Summary

 China has made visiting far easier for many travelers, but the details determine whether you can skip the visa.
-Two programs run in parallel in 2026: a 30-day unilateral visa-free entry covering 40-plus countries for ordinary visits with no onward-ticket requirement, and a 240-hour (10-day) visa-free transit scheme covering around 55 countries for travelers passing through to a third country.
-Check the 30-day list first, fall back to the transit scheme if you’re eligible and genuinely transiting, and apply for a regular visa if neither applies, as US, UK, and Canadian round-trip visitors typically must.
-Because these policies keep expanding, always confirm your nationality’s current status with the National Immigration Administration or a Chinese embassy before you book.
+Two programs run in parallel in 2026: a 30-day unilateral visa-free entry route for covered passports and a 240-hour visa-free transit scheme for eligible travelers passing through to a third country or region.
+Check the 30-day route first, fall back to the transit scheme if you’re eligible and genuinely transiting, and apply for a regular visa if neither applies.
+Because these policies keep expanding, always confirm your nationality’s current status with official Chinese government sources, a Chinese embassy or consulate, and your airline before you book.